List of Shy characters: Amarariruku

-Utsuro is an incredibly nihilistic person who has no interests, no values, and only considers herself and the other members as tools for Stigma's operations.
+A nihilistic member who has no interests, no values, and only considers herself and the other members as tools for Stigma's operations.
 As Mai Tennoji, she was a former shinobi who ran away from her home village of Sōga to join Amarariruku.
 She does not like to fight and prefers to live a peaceful life, which led to her abandoning her shinobi training, killing numerous pursuers that have been trying to return her to her village.
 Soon after, her attitude changed and she pierced the heart of her sister with a sword radiating evil power, named "Nihil".
 She wears a short black kimono tied with an obi sash and karuta armor.
 She has the ability to erase minds.
 The name "Utsuro" in Japanese can translate to "hollow", which is emblematic of her personality.